jubianchi/jsimple/README.md

 ### Using tags

-In jimple each service can have one or more associated tags.
+In jsimple each service can have one or more associated tags.
 This is useful to create groups of services.
 Let's see an example:

 ```
 container.share("app.static", container.protect(express.static("public")), ["middleware"]);